zama-ai/httpz-solidity/docs/fundamentals/first_step/reencryption.md

-# How to get a re-encryption
+# Re-encryption: sharing encrypted data securely

 This document explains how to perform re-encryption.
 Re-encryption is required when you want a user to access their private data without it being exposed to the blockchain.

-To preform the process you will first need to retrieve the ciphertext from the blockchain and then use the client-side code to preform the re-encryption.

-Re-encryption allows you to securely convert the encrypted ciphertext from one form - encrypted with a FHE blockchain key - to another - encrypted with a Client-side public key (NaCl public key) without revealing the underlying plaintext in between.
+Re-encryption in fhEVM enables the secure sharing or reuse of encrypted data under a new public key without exposing the plaintext.
+This feature is essential for scenarios where encrypted data must be transferred between contracts, dApps, or users while maintaining its confidentiality.

+> **_NOTE:_** Before implementing re-encryption, ensure you are familiar with the foundational concepts of encryption, re-encryption and computation.
+Refer to [Encryption, Decryption, Re-encryption, and Computation](../d_re_ecrypt_compute.md).

+## When to use re-encryption

+Re-encryption is particularly useful in scenarios such as:
+1. **User Access**: Allowing individual users to securely access and read their encrypted private data, such as balances or counters.

+## Overview

+The re-encryption process involves retrieving ciphertext from the blockchain and performing re-encryption on the client-side.
+In other words we take the data that has been encrypted by the KMS, decrypt it and encrypt it with the users private key, so only he can access the information.

+This ensures that the data remains encrypted under the blockchain’s FHE key but can be securely shared with a user by re-encrypting it under the user’s NaCl public key.

+Re-encryption is facilitated by the **Gateway** and the **Key Management System (KMS)**.
+The workflow consists of the following:
+ 1. Retrieving the ciphertext from the blockchain using a contract’s view function.
+ 2. Re-encrypting the ciphertext client-side with the user’s public key, ensuring only the user can decrypt it.

-## Retrieve the ciphertext
+## Step 1: retrieve the ciphertext

-To retrieve the ciphertext that needs to be re-encrypted, you must implement a view function in your contract.
-Here's is an example:
+To retrieve the ciphertext that needs to be re-encrypted, you can implement a view function in your smart contract.
+Below is an example implementation:

 ```solidity
 import "fhevm/lib/TFHE.sol";